abeidahmed/microverse-twitterati/README.md

 - Run `git checkout -b feature-retweet`
 - Run `git pull origin feature-retweet`
 - Run `bundle install`
+- Make sure you add the keys before running the bot.
 - Run `bin/main.rb` or run `rake bot`

 ## Test
 - Run `bundle exec guard` to run the test automatically when the file changes.
+- Make sure you add the keys with the help of the above instructions before you run the test.
+Otherwise it will fail.

 ## Author
 👤 **abeidahmed**